Xiahou Shang: Death

 In 225, when Xiahou Shang became critically ill, he had to be sent back to the Wei imperial capital, Luoyang, from his post in Jing Province.
 During this time, Cao Pi personally visited him, held his hand and sobbed with grief.
 Xiahou Shang died about a year later.
 Cao Pi honoured him with the posthumous title "Marquis Dao" (悼侯) and wrote an official eulogy for him: "(Xiahou) Shang had been a close companion to me since my childhood.
 He was loyal, sincere and faithful.
 Although we did not have the same parents, we were as close as brothers.
 He was like my stomach and heart, and like claws and teeth to me.
 He was intelligent, perceptive and exceptionally brilliant.
 It is a pity that his life ended so early.
 Alas, such is life!
 I hereby grant him the posthumous appointment of Senior General Who Attacks the South and award him the seal of the Marquis of Changling."

 Family

 Xiahou Shang married Cao Zhen's younger sister, whose personal name is unknown; she was referred to as the Lady of Deyang District (德陽鄉主).
 They had a son, Xiahou Xuan, and a daughter, Xiahou Hui.
 Xiahou Xuan inherited his father's peerage and marquisate as the Marquis of Changling (昌陵侯).
 Cao Pi removed 300 taxable households from the marquisate and awarded it to Xiahou Feng (夏侯奉), a nephew of Xiahou Shang who was enfeoffed as a Secondary Marquis (關內侯).

-Xiahou Shang had another daughter who married He You (和逌), He Qia's son, and bore He Jiao (和嶠).
+Xiahou Shang had another daughter who married He You (和逌), He Qia's son, and was the mother of He Jiao (和嶠).

 Xiahou Shang also had a younger cousin Xiahou Ru (夏侯儒), according to the Weilüe, who served as a military officer in Cao Wei under Zhang Ji (張既).